saivamshi4121/QRify/VERCEL_DEPLOYMENT.md

 ---

 **Ready to deploy?
-Follow the steps above and your SmartQR SaaS will be live! 🚀**
+Follow the steps above and your QRify SaaS will be live! 🚀**